trust-mfn-berlin/animals-as-objects/vault/story.inventory-books.md

 The inventory books have become historical documents.
 It is these discontinuities and functional shifts in record-keeping practice that point to its practical application.
 The knowledge gained in experience determined how organizational work was carried out in the collection.
 This knowledge only took shape while using the record-keeping systems that it also produced.
 In order to read these kinds of historical inventories, academics often have to rely on the expertise of collection employees.
 The inventories of the teaching collection are examples of the administrative processes that determine everyday life at the institute and in the collection as anonymous structures that rely on oral transmission in many cases.

 [^1]: This image is from the private collection of Elsi Hedström, the granddaughter of Franz Eilhard Schulze.
 The people depicted have been identified by Stefan Richter; cf. “Franz Eilhard Schulze und die Zoologische Lehrsammlung der Berliner Universität”.
 In _Theater der Natur und Kunst: Theatrum Naturae et Artis; Essays.
-3 Bände_, ed. by Horst Bredekamp, Jochen Brüning, and Cornelia Weber.
+3 Bände_, Horst Bredekamp, Jochen Brüning, and Cornelia Weber (eds.).
 Berlin: Henschel, 2000.

 [^2]: te Heesen, Anke.
 “Die doppelte Verzeichnung: Schriftliche und räumliche Aneignungsweisen von Natur im 18.
 Jahrhundert”.
-In _Gehäuse der Mnemosyne: Architektur als Schriftform der Erinnerung_, ed. by Harald Tausch.
+In _Gehäuse der Mnemosyne: Architektur als Schriftform der Erinnerung_, Harald Tausch (ed.).
 Göttingen: Vandenhoeck & Ruprecht, 2003: 263-286.

 [^3]: Cf. Vismann, Cornelia. _Akten: Medientechnik und Recht_, 3rd ed.
 Frankfurt am Main: Fischer, 2011: 21ff.; Turner, Hannah.
-“Critical Histories of Museum Catalogues”. _Mus Anthropol_ 39, no. 2 (2016): 102-110. https://www.doi.org/10.1111/muan.12118.
+“Critical Histories of Museum Catalogues”. _Museum Anthropology_ 39, no. 2 (2016): 102-110. https://www.doi.org/10.1111/muan.12118.

 [^4]: These labels have only been preserved in rare cases as they were removed during the institutional restructuring that took place in the postwar period.
 Only objects that were given to other institutions before this time and that were later given back to the institute still bear these old labels.
-In the chronicles of Friedrich Wilhelms University, however, the acquisition of a typewriter “to produce labels” was recoded for fiscal year 1894/1895.
+In the chronicles of Friedrich Wilhelms University, however, the acquisition of a typewriter “to produce labels” was recorded for fiscal year 1894/1895.
 See anonymous.
 “Chronik der königlichen Friedrich-Wilhelms-Universität zu Berlin für das Rechnungsjahr 1894/95”.
 In _Chronik der Friedrich-Wilhelms-Universität_, vol. 8.
 Berlin: 113. https://www.digi-hub.de/viewer/resolver?urn=urn:nbn:de:kobv:11-d-6653534 (20.06.2021).

 [^5]: Tembrock, Günther.
 “Das Zoologische Institut der Humboldt-Universität von 1945 bis zur Gründung der Sektion Biologie”. _Wissenschaftliche Zeitschrift der Humboldt-Universität zu Berlin, Math.-Naturw.
 Reihe_ (1985): 281.